Gerbs2193/WSAA-BIG-PROJECT/README.md

 - **requirements.txt**: All necessary python dependancies to run the app in VSCode and Render when hosting.

-- **Procfile**: Needed when deploying the app Render.com, which I found more straight forward than PythonAnywhere.
+- **Procfile**: Needed when deploying the app on Render.com, which I found more straight forward than PythonAnywhere.

-- **Templates/index.html**: The HTML neededfor the web interface.
+- **Templates/index.html**: The HTML needed for the web interface.